alderven/relayr/README.md

 > 2. Which process would you establish around testing new functionality?

 Rule of thumb: all new functionality should be tested before pushing to production.
-Practically that means testing all implemented features, user stories, bugs etc. before merging them to "master".
-Return "rejected" tickets back to developers.
+Practically that means testing all implemented features, user stories, bugs etc. before merging them into "master".
+If something is wrong return tickets back to developers.

-Use bug tracker to handle tickets "cycle" and interact with other team members.
+Use bug tracker to handle tickets "cycle" between other team members.

 > 3. Which techniques or best practices in terms of code architecture and test design would you use in your automated tests?